 The CA will validate all assertions sent by IdPs by checking their signature and validating it using trusted SAML meta-data sources.
-Trusted meta-data sources include the signed data originating from SURFconext, signed data originating from the eduGAIN meta-data service, and validation certificates directly supplied via trusted and integrity-protected means (or in person) to the DCA Administrators.
+Trusted meta-data sources include the signed data originating from SURFconext, signed data originating from the eduGAIN meta-data service, and validation certificates directly supplied via trusted and integrity-protected means (or in person) to the DCAPMA and distributed to the Administrators.